herschel666/Console.Swear/README.md

 ## New phrases

 I wrote this little script after a long workday.
 Additionally I'm not a native english speaker.
 That's why the standard-phrases are rather crappy.
-If you have a really good one that you don't want add yourself everytime you use `console.swear`, make a PR or contact me on twitter. ([@Herschel_R](http://twitter.com/Herschel_R)).
+If you have a really good one that you don't want to add yourself everytime you're using `console.swear`, make a PR or contact me on twitter. ([@Herschel_R](http://twitter.com/Herschel_R)).

 ----
 © 2013 [Emanuel Kluge](http://www.emanuel-kluge.de/)